An optimal representation for the trace zero subgroup: An optimal representation for the trace zero subgroup via rational functions

 We now proceed to solve the problem in the case when $n$ is any prime.
 Let $D$ be a reduced divisor.
 We propose to represent an element $[D]$ of $T_n$ via the rational function $h_D$ on $C$ with divisor Such a function is defined over $\Fq$ since $\Tr(D)$ is, and it is unique up to multiplication by a constant.
 We now establish some properties of $h_D$.
 In particular, we show that a normalized form of $h_D$ can be represented via $g(n-1)$ elements of $\Fq$ plus an extra bit.
-This gives an optimal representation for the elements of $T_n$, which identifies at most $n^g$ divisor classes.
+This gives an optimal representation for the family $\T_{n,g}$, where each map identifies at most $n^g$ divisor classes.

 \begin{theorem} Let $D = P_1 + \ldots + P_r - r\O$ be a reduced divisor such that $[D]=[u,v] \in T_n$, and let $h_D \in \Fq(C)$ be a function such that $\princdiv(h_D) = \Tr(D)$.
 Write $D=D_1+\ldots+D_t$, where $D_i$ are reduced prime divisors defined over $\Fqn$.
 Then: \begin{enumerate} \item $h_D = h_{D,1}(x) + y h_{D,2}(x)$ with $h_{D,1}, h_{D,2} \in \Fq[x]$. \item $H_D(x) := h_{D,1}(x)^2 - f(x)h_{D,2}(x)^2 \in \Fq[x]$ has degree $rn$, and its zeros over $\Fqbar$ are exactly the $x$-coordinates of the points $\varphi^{j}(P_1), \ldots, \varphi^{j}(P_r)$ for $j = 0,\ldots,n-1$.
 Equivalently, $H_D=N(u)$ where $N(u)$ denotes the norm of $u$ relative to $\Fqn|\Fq$. \item $\deg h_{D,1} \leq \lfloor \frac{nr}{2} \rfloor$ and $\deg h_{D,2} \leq \lfloor \frac{nr-2g-1}{2} \rfloor$, where equality holds for the degree of $h_{D,1}$ if $r$ is even or $n=2$, and equality holds for the degree of $h_{D,2}$ if $r$ is odd and $n \ne 2$. \item Let $F$ be a reduced divisor.
 Then $h_D=h_F\in\Fq(C)$ if and only if $F$ is of the form $F=\varphi^{j_1}(D_1)+\ldots+\varphi^{j_t}(D_t)$ for some $0\leq j_1,\ldots,j_t\leq n-1$.
 In particular, there are at most $n^g$ reduced divisors $F$ such that $h_F=h_D$. \end{enumerate} \end{theorem}